AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 This is a very difficult question to answer, but I will try to answer it.

 Let us discuss which kind of algorithm is better under 3 performance metrices:
 - Off-policy is better in **sample efficiency** than on-policy in general.
-(The agent achieve a higher cumulative rewards in a given total training steps.).
+(The agent achieves higher cumulative rewards in a given total training steps.).
 - On-policy performs better in **training speed** than off-policy in general.
-(The agent achieve a higher cumulative rewards in a given total training time.).
+(The agent achieves higher cumulative rewards in a given total training time.).
 - On-policy performs better in **training stablility** than off-policy in general.
 (Train agent overs serval runs after the learning curve converges.
 A higher training stability algorithm has a smaller the variance of cumulative rewards)
-- **Convergence cumulative rewards** (Train the agent and compare the highest cumulative rewards after the learning curve converges).
+- **Convergence of cumulative rewards** (Train the agent and compare the highest cumulative rewards after the learning curve converges).
   - Off-policy performs better in **convergence cumulative rewards** if we can provide sufficient running memoery.
   - On-policy performs better in **convergence cumulative rewards** if we can not provide sufficient running memoery.